ProdanSergey/kata-exercises/mars-rovers/README.md

 ## Copyright

-This is a open source [node-typescript-boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate)
+This is an open source [node-typescript-boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate)

-## License

-Licensed under the APLv2.
-See the [LICENSE](https://github.com/jsynowiec/node-typescript-boilerplate/blob/main/LICENSE) file for details.